 - Your doctor or midwife can provide you with more information about these injections.

 There is more information about the immunisation for hepatitis B that is given to babies in the topic 'Hepatitis B vaccine at birth'.

-For more information you could look at
+For more information you could also look at

 - Hepatitis C is a different type of hepatitis virus that can cause damage to the liver.
 Hepatitis C is spread through blood.
 This means that injecting drugs or having a tattoo (especially if it wasn't done by a professional tattoo artist) may spread the infection.